19hours/sg-statutes/Acts/State Courts Act.md

 (2) A subordinate court shall have power to hear any proceedings or any part thereof in camera if the court is satisfied that it is expedient in the interests of justice, public security or propriety, or for other sufficient reason to do so.

+(2A) A subordinate court may, in any matter or proceeding or any part thereof tried or held or to be tried or held before it, if satisfied that it is expedient in the interests of justice, public safety, public security or propriety, or for other sufficient reason to do so, order that —

+(a) the name, address or photograph of any witness; or

+(b) any evidence or any other thing likely to lead to the identification of such witness by a person other than the party to that matter or proceeding,

+which is contained in any court document intended to be produced before the court, be removed or be sufficiently redacted.

+[15/2010 wef 02/01/2011]

-(3) A subordinate court may at any time order that no person shall publish the name, address or photograph of any witness in any proceedings or any part thereof or any evidence or any other thing likely to lead to the identification of any such witness.
+(3) A subordinate court may at any time order that no person shall —

+(a) publish the name, address or photograph of any witness in any matter or proceeding or any part thereof tried or held or to be tried or held before it, or any evidence or any other thing likely to lead to the identification of any such witness; or

+(b) do any other act which is likely to lead to the identification of such a witness.

+[15/2010 wef 02/01/2011]

-(4) Any person who acts in contravention of any order under subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.
+(4) Any person who acts in contravention of any order under subsection (2A) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

 ### Contempt